GreaterHeight/Thesegunsamuel/doc/IMAGE-PROMPTS.md

 ## 5. MENTORINGOS PAGE

 ### `mentoring-hero-portrait.jpg` — Hero section, right side (arch frame, 4:5)
-A composite "content universe" portrait: [SUBJECT] in his signature deep forest-green suit, white shirt, tie draped loosely over one crossed arm rather than worn, confident direct gaze at camera, three-quarter angle, thick dark-framed glasses.
+A composite "content universe" portrait: a distinguished Nigerian man in his 50s in his signature deep forest-green suit, white shirt, tie draped loosely over one crossed arm rather than worn, confident direct gaze at camera, three-quarter angle, thick dark-framed glasses.
 Surrounding him at various depths and sizes, scattered against a subtly textured deep-green striped background, is a loose grid of small rectangular content cards — abstract book-cover and keynote-slide thumbnails in the brand's forest-green, cream, and gold palette, all with **no readable text or lettering of any kind** (blank colour-blocked rectangles with simple abstract iconography only — a compass mark, a geometric line, a muted photograph fragment).
 Thin white hand-drawn arrow/swoosh graphics connect a few of the cards toward the figure, as if his output orbits him.
 One card near the edge carries a crimson (#8C0D0C) border as a single accent, echoing the site's signature colour.
 Editorial composite-portrait style, confident and prolific rather than corporate.
 Vertical 4:5, subject centred-to-right so the composition reads well cropped into the site's arch-frame.

 ### `mentoring-session.jpg` — What Is MentoringOS section (4:5)
-[SUBJECT] seated across a small round table from another person (a distinguished professional in their 30s–40s, back partially to camera or softly out of focus so the mentee stays anonymous), mid-conversation, leaning forward with focused attention, a leather notebook open between them, warm lamplight, deep forest-green wall behind.
+a distinguished Nigerian man in his 50s seated across a small round table from another person (a distinguished professional in their 30s–40s, back partially to camera or softly out of focus so the mentee stays anonymous), mid-conversation, leaning forward with focused attention, a leather notebook open between them, warm lamplight, deep forest-green wall behind.
 No laptops, no phones visible — the sense of undivided, serious counsel.
 Vertical 4:5.

 ### FIAGS diagnostic cards — 5 images (3:2, top of each card)
 > No readable text in any of these — they're symbolic/object studies illustrating each "poison," not diagrams.
 Same global style block as the rest of this document.